 If you are aged 16-18 you will be enrolled on a study programme, which will include retaking GCSEs or undertaking Functional Skills in English and maths, if you haven’t already achieved a grade 4 or above at GCSE.
 You will also be required to complete a work experience placement and go through the DBS checking service to demonstrate you do not have a criminal record.

 How you will be assessed

-Assessment is completed via coursework and workplace assessments of competency, totaling a minimum of 100 hours.
-However, if you want to progress to the Level 3 T-level, we would expect you to exceed this minimum quite a bit.
+Assessment is completed via coursework and workplace assessments of competency, totalling a minimum of 100 hours.
+However, if you want to progress to the level 3 T level, we would expect you to exceed this minimum quite a bit.
 The placement timetable will offer you the chance to do this.
 All units will be internally assessed using a range of methods such as direct observation within the workplace, a portfolio of evidence, and written assignments or a task.
 You will need to evidence in your work that your skills and understanding are sufficient to pass each unit or achieve the higher grades.
 There are no traditional exams, but you will be assessed in the workplace on a number of visits throughout the year which we will plan with you prior to the visit and you must be assessed as competent in all areas in order to pass.

 Tuition Fees (16-18): £0.00

 If you are aged 19+ you will need to pay £40 for the Disclosure and Barring Services (DBS) check, which is a requirement in order to complete the mandatory work placement element of this course.